OSMBuildings/suncalc/README.md

-SunCalc
+suncalc
 =======

-This is an extremely stripped down version of Vladimir Agafonkin's SunCalc library (https://github.com/mourner/suncalc).
+This is a very reduced version of Vladimir Agafonkin's SunCalc library (https://github.com/mourner/suncalc).
 It got cloned for internal purposes of OSM Budlings.
 Contains code from getPosition() only.

+--

 SunCalc is a tiny BSD-licensed JavaScript library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.),